tybottorff/bottorffdocs/notes/literature_notes.md

 # T cell tolerant fraction as a predictor of immune-related adverse events
  - tolerant fraction characterized according to productive/non-productive TCRB sequences, **not sure how this relates, I understand their hypothesis that more tolerant T cells would lead to lower irAE risk but I don't understand how tolerant fraction can be estimated from productive fraction, productive just means it can function and bind some antigen not necessarily self/foreign?**
  - **so they say "In healthy subjects, we considered TRB sequences that are expressed to be tolerant; otherwise, the subject would not be healthy" which does make sense but what about abundance? healthy people have rare self-reactive T cells that's known I think**
+# TCR clustering by contrastive learning on antigen specificity
+ - method that does well with challenge of clustering TCRs with dissimilar sequences but similar target epitopes together in the same "correct" clusters
 # TCR contact residue hydrophobicity is a hallmark of immunogenic CD8<sup>+</sup> T cell epitopes
  - relative hydrophobicity of TCR contact residues enriched in immunogenic MHC I epitopes in human and murine MHCs in both self and foreign immunogenic epitopes
  - **highly polar amino acids underrepresented in immunogenic epitopes vs. non-immunogenic epitopes, hydrophobic amino acids overrepresented**